 “No human being is exempt from the dire consequences of loneliness, and no other basic human need satisfaction can substitute for a deep connection.” -Abraham Maslow

-2. Open and Strengthen Your Sails
+2. Open Your Sails and Be Willing to Fail

 When was the last time you took the courage to really open your sails?
 To be vulnerable and willing to fail?
 When was the last time you were in a flow state, in a moment where you were so engrossed in what you were doing that you forgot about your insecurities and worries, where you were just happy?